 Supports the Washougal Community Library’s summer reading program for kids and adults.

 Helps fund the Explore the Gorge classroom lessons and outdoor environmental education program for sixth graders in Jemtegaard and Canyon Creek Middle schools in Washougal School District.

 REACH Community Development

 Helps buy groceries, baby essentials, cleaning supplies, hygiene products and similar basic household needs.
-Helps with rent and utility assistance.
 Buys school supplies and holiday food baskets.
 Serves Gateway Gardens and Towne Square communities in Washougal.

 Camas Farmers Market